-U 272D Power to decide rent payout applications deemed refused
+272D Power to decide rent payout applications deemed refused

-- (1) This section applies if- - (a) an application has been made under section 272A (Application for rent payout lease variation); and - (b) the time for deciding the application has ended; and - (c) the planning and land authority has not decided the application under section 272B. - (2) The planning and land authority may decide to vary the lease to reduce the rent payable to nominal rent under section 272B despite the ending of the time for deciding the application. - (3) To remove any doubt, if the planning and land authority has not decided an application under section 272B, the authority is taken to have decided to refuse the application under the Administrative Appeals Tribunal Act 1989, section 24 (6).
+- (1) This section applies if- - (a) an application has been made under section 272A (Application for rent payout lease variation); and - (b) the time for deciding the application has ended; and - (c) the planning and land authority has not decided the application under section 272B. - (2) The planning and land authority may decide to vary the lease to reduce the rent payable to nominal rent under section 272B despite the ending of the time for deciding the application. - (3) To remove any doubt, if the planning and land authority has not decided the application under section 272B, the authority is taken to have decided to refuse the application under the ACT Civil and Administrative Tribunal Act 2008, section 12 (When no action taken to be decision).